 Here are a few of the things you can do to promote an event:

 i) There are all sorts of different communities on social media – whether it be Twitter, Facebook, Reddit or LinkedIn.
-Savvy marketers will be able to identify the communities that may have interest in their event and effectively promote it to them either through advertising or less direct means.
+Savvy marketers will be able to identify the communities that may be interested in their event and effectively promote it to them through advertising or less direct means.

 ii) Outsource your guests and attendees as drivers for promotion.
 With incentives such as gifts and discounts in exchange for social media shares and mentions, you can use this X-factor promotional army to get the boost you need.

 iii) Tap into the hashtag craze and encourage people to use this reference point for your event.

 iv) Incorporate the speakers, sponsors and exhibitors in your campaign.
 Allowing the world to see your team and enterprise and their own participation in it would give your event the integrity it seeks.

 v) There is huge potential for fun competitions and contests.
 You could have people complete certain tasks or enter into competitions with one another, with winners receiving free tickets or special offers.
 This certainly requires some outside-the-box thinking and won’t necessarily be applicable for all event types.